 Infections with human papillomaviruses (HPV) are very common.
-It is estimated that 70% to 80% of sexually active individuals become infected during their lifetime, and more if their partnerships change frequently.
-HPV infect the skin or mucous membranes.
-Most infections pass without symptoms, and usually the virus disappears spontaneously.
-However, some of the infections can lead to permanent signs of illness.
+According to estimates, 70% to 80% of sexually active people become infected in the course of their lives, and even more if they frequently change partners.
+HPV infects the skin or mucous membranes.
+Most infections are asymptomatic and the virus usually disappears spontaneously.
+However, some infections can lead to permanent symptoms.

 Genital warts

 HPV types with “low risk” can cause genital warts (condylomas).
-These present in the external genital and anal areas as cauliflower-like growths of varying sizes.
-Genital warts usually cause no discomfort, rarely itching or burning.
+These appear in the external genital and anal area as cauliflower-like growths of varying sizes.
+Genital warts usually cause no symptoms, rarely itching or burning.

 HPV-associated cancers

-Some “high risk” HPV types can cause certain precancerous lesions and diseases.
-These include cervical cancer and various other cancers of the anal, genital, and pharyngeal regions.
-HPV-associated cancers may particularly affect individuals with immunodeficiency.
+Some “high risk” HPV types can trigger certain precancerous stages and diseases.
+These include cervical cancer and various other cancers in the anal and genital area and in the throat.
+HPV-associated cancers can particularly affect people with immune deficiencies.

 Protection through HPV vaccination

-Vaccination with Gardasil 9® protects against the nine HPV types that most commonly cause genital warts and cancers.
+Vaccination with Gardasil 9® protects against the nine HPV types that most frequently cause genital warts and cancers in the genital tract.
 The risk of infection with HPV is highest at the beginning of sexual activity.
-Thus, the HPV vaccination has the most benefit if it is given before the first sexual contacts.
+The HPV vaccination is therefore most beneficial if it is given before the first sexual contact.